DanielFarmerUVA/UVACrimeReportSite/README.md

 # UVA Crime Report
 ## This project is the result of a semester long group assignment to create a whistleblower interface for UVA students for the Advanced Software Development course.
-We built this using Django, deployed it one heroku, and utilized Amazon for S3 storage.
+We built this using Django, deployed it on heroku, and utilized Amazon S3 for storage.
 Beyond that we utilized google login and google maps for interactive location reporting of crimes.

 #### If you want to see the final project you can view the deployed version [here](https://project-a-03-uva-d449ae8204db.herokuapp.com/).